Bintan Visa on Arrival: Rules, Requirements & Guide 2026

 Paid Visa on Arrival (VOA) — For Other Nationalities

-If your country is not eligible for free entry, you can still visit Indonesia by getting a Paid Visa on Arrival (VOA).
+Travelers who are not eligible for visa-free entry can obtain a Standard Paid Visa on Arrival (VOA).

 Requirements: